Ucombinator/jaam/README.md

 The JSON output is an array, and each object in the array represent a statement int the program with an unqiue `id`, the object also has following items:

- - `method`, the signature of method.
+ - `method` is the signature of method.

- - `inst`, the statement.
+ - `inst` is the statement.

- - `targets`, the target statements in an array.
+ - `targets` is an array contains the target statements.
 If the target is a function, it points to the first statement of callee.
 If the target is the caller, then it will point back to the statement which invokes to here.

- - `succ`, the successor statements of current statement.
+ - `succ` is an array contains the successor statements of current statement.